JBRadio/PopClip-Extensions/README.md

 I assure you, there are no attaacks here.
 See the above lines to see what gets posted to the address bar.

+### Chrome Developer mode / unpacked extensions

+When opening Google Chrome while you have unpacked extensions, Chrome will prompt you with a message box asking if you want to continue to use unpacked extensions.
+This interrupts the flow of the AppleScript with no harm to you.
+Continue using the popclip extension after choosing an option for this prompt.

 ##Credits:

 I am not the original person who found out this trick however the code is standard and should work in most, if not all, browsers.
 I first found it on Coderwall.com.